ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 Instead of having to write `[elephant tiger leopard alligator crocodile lion …]` in lots of rules, with the appropriate concept defined one can merely say `~animals`

-Rules are always bundled into topics, like the topic: `~childhood` topic.
+Rules are always bundled into topics, like the topic: `~childhood`.
 Topics have a list of relevant keywords following the topic name.
 After that, rules come in any order.
 The gambits, `t:` lines, offer a story or expected conversation flow.

-If you ask information in a conversation, you are expected to balance the scales by giving information.
+If you ask for information in a conversation, you are expected to balance the scales by giving information.
 For example if you ask what someone does for a hobby, you are expected after their response to answer the question about yourself.
 As in:
 ```
-Topic: school [school university learn]
+topic: school [school university learn]

 t: Where do you go to school?
 t: I go to Harvard.